freewarefocus/py400kb/README.md

 # Use Raspberry Pi 400, 500 or 500+ as a HID USB Mouse &amp; Keyboard

 This project is a Python rewrite of the C project pi400kb by Gadgetoid (https://github.com/Gadgetoid/pi400kb/).
-The goal was to remove some legacy features no longer found in the Pi 500a & 500+ and add flexibilty & future proofing without having to recompile.
+The goal was to remove some legacy features no longer found in the Pi 500 & 500+ and add flexibilty & future proofing without having to recompile.

 This program allows a Raspberry pi400, pi500 or pi500+ to act as a keyboard & mouse for another computer.
-You can also pass custom values for the keyboard & mouse to adapt to newer models or custom hardware.
+You can also pass in custom values for the keyboard & mouse to support to newer models or custom hardware.

 ## Changes from Original C Version